 I happened to have zero self esteem when I was a freshman in college.
-I mean, I knew I had some talent since I got into all the art schools I applied to, but I was insanely intimidated by the other kids who seemed far cooler and more at ease with being on their own for the first time and choosing a major.
+I mean, I knew I had some talent since I got into the art schools I applied to, but I was insanely intimidated by the other kids who seemed far cooler and art-savvy.

 When I chose painting as a major, it was based on a pure love for painting.
-When I got to the first day of painting, I internally freaked at:
+Then I got to the first day of painting, and internally freaked at:

 1. All the hipster art boys who knew a lot about painters